How do I become a Lifeguard?

 Pool or Beach Assignments

-If you are hired, you will be assigned to work at one pool (Bradford Beach is not being guarded for the '22 Season) for the summer season.
+If you are hired, you will be assigned to work at one location for the summer season.
 Up to 4 locations may be requested.
 Requests cannot be guaranteed, but we do our best to place all staff at one of their requested locations.

 Uniforms

 You will be required to furnish your own sunglasses.
 They must have black or brown frames with reflective lenses.
-There should be no metal or color (including the arms) on the frames.
+The frames should not have additional metal or color, including the areas on the arms.
 We recommend that you invest in a pair of polarized sunglasses.
 You may also want to have a spare pair of sunglasses for practice.

 Reinstate Test